jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 We absolutely encourage contributions.
 The tool is great and works for our needs but it is far from perfect.
 Could the generated analytics be better?
 Probably, yes.
 Could the tool run faster?
 Probably, yes.
 Is the code completely up to date for the latest xConnect standards?
 Definitely not.
 If you have ideas, please reach out.

-Long story short, this aint our day job bit it's cool and we enjoy working with xGenerator.
+Long story short, this aint our day job but it's cool and we enjoy working with xGenerator.
 We hope you do as well.

 ## Help, Errors!